|Nutritional Guidelines (per serving)|

 Dry the scallops and shrimp well and sprinkle with the coarse salt.
 Heat a skillet or saute pan over medium-high heat until quite hot.
 Add the grapeseed or light olive oil, let the oil heat a moment, then carefully add the scallops and shrimp (there will be some spattering.)

-Let the shrimp sear for about 1 minute per side until just opaque.
+Let the shrimp sear for about one minute per side until just opaque.
 Remove and keep warm.
-Don't move the scallops until you can see a brown edge forming around the bottom (about 2 to 2 1/2 minutes.)
-Carefully lift one scallop -- if the surface has a nice caramelized color, turn them over.
+Don't move the scallops until you can see a brown edge forming around the bottom (about two to two and a half minutes.)
+Carefully lift one scallop–if the surface has a nice caramelized color, turn it over.

 Cook for just another minute until the scallops are springy but not quite firm.
 (See cook's notes below) Remove the scallops and keep warm.

 To keep everything warm while you're cooking, put your oven on the lowest setting before you begin.
-Great for heating plates, too.
+A warm oven is great for heating plates too.

 The scallops are ready when they're well colored on both sides.
-There may still be a thin undercooked layer in the middle, but don't worry: they will continue to cook from residual heat after you remove them from the pan and be perfectly tender.
+There may still be a thin undercooked layer in the middle, but don't worry: the scallops will continue to cook from residual heat after you remove them from the pan and be perfectly tender.